alvinchoong/go-multi-tenant-server/README.md

     The server uses subdomains to identify tenants.
 The middleware extracts the subdomain (tenant identifier) from the request and stores it in the context for subsequent access:

     ```go
-    // slugMiddleware extracts the subdomain (tenant identifier) and adds it to the request context
+    // extractTenantMiddleware extracts the subdomain (tenant identifier) and adds it to the request context
-    func slugMiddleware(host string) func(next http.Handler) http.Handler {
+    func extractTenantMiddleware(host string) func(next http.Handler) http.Handler {
         return func(next http.Handler) http.Handler {
             fn := http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
                 ctx := r.Context()

-                // Extract the subdomain (slug) from the host by removing the primary domain
+                // Extract the subdomain (tenant identifier) by removing the main domain
                 subdomain := strings.TrimSuffix(r.Host, "."+host)
                 if subdomain != "" && subdomain != host {
-                    // Store the subdomain in the request context for future use
+                    // Store the subdomain in the request context for future access
-                    ctx = context.WithValue(ctx, SlugCtxKey, subdomain)
+                    ctx = context.WithValue(ctx, TenantCtxKey, subdomain)
                 }

                 // Serve the request with the modified context